 Here are seven pictures.
 See if you can “match” the cued response I am asking Swagger to perform based on what I am doing in the picture.
 I did give you two that were pretty easy.
 For predictive verbals cues to be most effective in agility, the dog must know what to do without the aid of your body tipping him off.
 Which picture do you think represents each of these cues.

 I actually didn’t shoot this video meaning to be THIS critical of the nuances of my movement.
 Maybe next time I should do this from a chair to really proof Swagger’s understanding!

-The key for handling is, I rarely if ever handle my dogs without the assistance of my physical cues, although I do have students who do.
+The key to handling is, I rarely if ever handle my dogs without the assistance of my physical cues, although I do have students who do.
 I am blessed with the fact that I still can “run” as a handler …although some would disagree that what I am doing is actually the same gait that some like Lisa Frick is using to handle her agility dogs :).

 When you combine the strength of my dogs’ understanding of my physical handling cues with that of my verbal cues, you can see how much easier the process gets for dogs to be able to know where to go before I actually tell them!

 Here is a video that I lifted those screen images from so you can see those cues in action.